1979 Sugar Bowl

 The 1979 Sugar Bowl was the 45th edition of the college football bowl game, played at the Louisiana Superdome in New Orleans, Louisiana, on Monday, January 1.
 Part of the 1978–79 bowl game season, it matched the top-ranked Penn State Nittany Lions (11–0) and the #2 Alabama Crimson Tide (10–1) of the Southeastern Conference (SEC).
-A hard-fought 14–7 victory gave Alabama head coach Bear Bryant his fifth national championship.
+A hard-fought 14–7 victory gave Alabama head coach Bear Bryant a share of a fifth national championship, as the AP Poll voters ranked Alabama as No. 1.
+The University of Southern California was voted national champion in the Coaches Poll.

 The game marked the official debut of Alabama's "Big Al" costumed elephant mascot.

 Teams

 Penn State

 The previous year, Penn State had gone 11–1 and won the Fiesta Bowl, with their only loss coming in a four-point heartbreaker to Kentucky at home.
 After surviving a very close opener in 1978 against Temple, Penn State rolled the rest of the season to a perfect 11–0 record and the top spot in both major polls.
 While some games were relatively close, the Nittany Lions generally won with ease.
 The defense, ranked first in the nation in scoring defense, led the charge, as they held opposing teams to ten points or less eight times, with three shutouts.
 In the final week of the regular season, Penn State defeated rival Pittsburgh 17–10 to finish an undefeated regular season.